UniSport Nationals return to the Gold Coast in 2025. Find out more

 Another key milestone in the 2021 calendar, will be the 25th anniversary of the Indigenous Nationals.
 The National Indigenous Tertiary Education Student Games (NITESG) began in 1996 as a class project between 13 students enrolled at the Wollotuka Institute at The University of Newcastle.
 The event now referred to as the Indigenous Nationals will return to its birthplace at the Wollotuka Institute in 2021 and will welcome more than 30 universities from across Australia in a week-long celebration of sport, Indigenous culture and heritage.

-In 2021 UniSport will launch the University Basketball League (UBL)
+In 2021, UniSport Australia launched the University Basketball League (UBL).

-The UBL is endorsed by Basketball Australia and supported by the eight participating universities.
-The men's and women's teams will play in home and away fixtures with each participating university having the opportunity to host matches on campus.
-All matches will be livestreamed.
+The UBL was endorsed by Basketball Australia and supported by the eight participating universities.
+The men’s and women’s teams played in home and away fixtures, with each university given the opportunity to host matches on campus.
+All matches were livestreamed.

-Since 2017, UniSport has also been a partner of the Aon Women's Uni 7s Series - the pinnacle women's rugby 7s competition in Australia offering the nation's rising talent the opportunity to train and play in a high-performance environment and be considered for national selection.
+Since 2017, UniSport had also been a partner of the Aon Women’s Uni 7s Series – the pinnacle women’s rugby 7s competition in Australia – offering the nation’s rising talent the opportunity to train and play in a high-performance environment and be considered for national selection.

-In 2021, UniSport will deliver an expanded UniMoves program - a wellbeing initiative promoting active students and staff on campus.
-Now in its second year, this will be rolled out at 15 universities across Australia.
+In 2021, UniSport delivered an expanded UniMoves program – a wellbeing initiative promoting active students and staff on campus.
+In its second year, the program was rolled out across 15 universities throughout Australia.

-UniSport's Chief Executive Officer, Mark Sinderberry commented: "The extensive program of UniSport events underpins our vision of Active Students: Lifelong Success.
-UniSport continues to demonstrate the value of sport through evidence-based advocacy - showing the positive impact that sport and recreation can have on the university pillars of recruitment, retention and engagement and alumni programs."
+UniSport’s Chief Executive Officer, Mark Sinderberry, commented: “The extensive program of UniSport events underpinned our vision of Active Students: Lifelong Success.
+UniSport continued to demonstrate the value of sport through evidence-based advocacy – showing the positive impact that sport and recreation can have on the university pillars of recruitment, retention, engagement, and alumni programs.”

-UniSport could not have achieved our longevity and continued growth without the talent and energy of our 43 member universities.
-In 2021, we will continue to engage with our members through working groups, webinars, forums and networking events.
+UniSport could not have achieved its longevity and continued growth without the talent and energy of its 43 member universities.
+In 2021, UniSport continued to engage with members through working groups, webinars, forums, and networking events.

-UniSport will celebrate our first centenary with a number of activities across the year including a gala dinner at the National Conference in Sydney on 11 May and the UniSport Centenary Ball on 1 October at the Gold Coast following the conclusion of Nationals.
+UniSport celebrated its first centenary with a number of activities throughout the year, including a gala dinner at the National Conference in Sydney on 11 May, and the UniSport Centenary Ball on 1 October at the Gold Coast following the conclusion of Nationals.